azureprofessional/azure-concept/1000-Basic-Infrastructure/1900-Backup-and-Recovery.md

 ![](../media/enable-replication-step-2.png)

-After these steps have been completed, our demo environment should look like this.
+After these steps have been completed, our  environment should look like this.
 As you can see, so far only our Data is being transferred over to the Target Environment.
 Only when the Failover process is initiated, the VMs will be created.
-Speaking of...

 ### Failover Process